Income Framework

 Next Step

-- Treating retirement drawdown as a static one-time setup.
+- Treating retirement income as a one-time setup.

-- Relying on one account source without tax and liquidity diversification.
+- Relying too heavily on one account source.

 Old 401(k) Options After Leaving a Job